PostScript fonts

-PostScript fonts are font files encoded in outline font specifications developed by Adobe Systems for professional digital typesetting.
-This system uses PostScript file format to encode font information.
+PostScript fonts are font files encoded in outline font specifications developed by Adobe for professional digital typesetting.
+This system uses the PostScript file format to encode font information.

-"PostScript fonts" may also separately be used to refer to a basic set of fonts included as standards in the PostScript system, such as Times New Roman, Helvetica, and Avant Garde.
+PostScript fonts may also separately be used to refer to a basic set of fonts included as standards in the PostScript system, such as Times New Roman, Helvetica, and Avant Garde.

 History

-Type 1 and Type 3 fonts, though introduced by Adobe in 1984 as part of the PostScript page description language, did not see widespread use until March 1985 when the first laser printer to use the PostScript language, the Apple LaserWriter, was introduced.
+Type 1 and Type 3 fonts, though introduced by Adobe in 1984 as part of the PostScript page description language, did not see widespread use until March 1985, when the first laser printer to use the PostScript language, the Apple LaserWriter, was introduced.

 Even then, in 1985, the outline fonts were resident only in the printer, and the screen used bitmap fonts as substitutes for outline fonts.

-Although originally part of PostScript, Type 1 fonts used a simplified set of drawing operations compared to ordinary PostScript (programmatic elements such as loops and variables were removed, much like PDF), but Type 1 fonts added "hints" to help low-resolution rendering.
-Originally, Adobe kept the details of their hinting scheme undisclosed and used a (simple) encryption scheme to protect Type 1 outlines and hints, which still persists today (although the encryption scheme and key has since been published by Adobe).
+Although originally part of PostScript, Type 1 fonts used a simplified set of drawing operations compared to ordinary PostScript (programmatic elements such as loops and variables were removed, much like PDF), but Type 1 fonts added hints to help low-resolution rendering.
+Originally, Adobe kept the details of their hinting scheme undisclosed and used a (simple) encryption scheme to protect Type 1 outlines and hints, which still persists today (although the encryption scheme and key have since been published by Adobe).
 Despite these measures, Adobe's scheme was quickly reverse-engineered by other players in the industry.
 Adobe nevertheless required anyone working with Type 1 fonts to license their technology.

-Type 3 fonts allowed for all the sophistication of the PostScript language, but without the standardized approach to hinting (though some companies such as ATF implemented their own proprietary schemes) or an encryption scheme.
+Type 3 fonts allowed for all the sophistication of the PostScript language, but without the standardized approach to hinting (though some companies, such as ATF, implemented their own proprietary schemes) or an encryption scheme.
 Other differences further added to the confusion.

 The cost of the licensing was considered very high at this time, and Adobe continued to stonewall on more attractive rates.
 It was this issue that led Apple to design their own system, TrueType, around 1991.
 Immediately following the announcement of TrueType, Adobe published ”Adobe type 1 font format”, a detailed specification for the format.
 Font development tools such as Fontographer added the ability to create Type 1 fonts.
 The Type 2 format has since been used as one basis for the modern OpenType Format.